DIY Afternoon Tea: A Guide

-The C&TH team are big advocates for afternoon tea, so we’ve come up with a guide to creating a DIY version while we’re staying away from hotels and restaurants.
-While your living room may not be as fancy as The Ritz, knowing you’ve made everything from scratch will make it taste that little bit sweeter.
-This is how to create your own afternoon tea at home.
-A civilised activity for the first weekend of lockdown, perhaps?
+The C&TH team are big advocates for afternoon tea, so we’ve come up with a guide to creating a DIY version.
+Your living room may not be as fancy as The Ritz – but knowing you’ve made everything from scratch will make it taste that little bit sweeter.
+Here’s how to do afternoon tea at home.

 - The average Brit drinks 900 cups of tea a year, but how much do you really know about the nation’s favourite drink?
 Get educated with our guide to tea drinking, which includes information on everything from its history to the correct way to drink it.